NUKIB/misp/README.md

 * change passwords for MariaDB and Redis,
 * modify environment variables to requested values,
 * deploy reverse proxy (for example `nginx`) before MISP to handle HTTPS connections.
-  * do not forget to send proper `X-Forwared-For` header
+  * do not forget to send the proper `X-Forwared-For` header

 ### Usage in air-gapped environment